irytck/spatial/README.md

 - **Green Coverage Per Capita**: Analyzing the distribution of green spaces per person in each census tract, in accordance with the standards set by the World Health Organization (WHO).
 - **Accessibility Index**: Calculating the accessibility to green areas using the 2-Step Floating Catchment Area (2SFCA) method, which accounts for population density, green area sizes, and distances between census tracts and green zones.
 - **Hot Spot Analysis**: Identifying hot spots and cold spots of green coverage using spatial autocorrelation techniques.
-- **Land Surface Temperature Correlation**: Performing geographically weighted regression (GWR) to analyze the relationship between green coverage and land surface temperature in different areas of the city.
+- **Socioeconomic Correlation**: Explore the relationship between green coverage and socioeconomic indicators such as income and education.

 ## Data Sources